University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Alignments_Practicals/alignment-cram.md

 Spend some time looking across this gene and see what features you can make out.
 For example, do you see any occasions where a nucleotide is different from the reference?
+When you are done, type "q" to quit the `tview` tool.

 ## To save space once you are done with practical, you should delete `SRR3096662_Aligned.out.sort.sam` and `SRR3096662.tar.gz`